-To turn off the auto-off function on Keurigs that don’t have a display screen, switch off the brewer and keep it plugged in.
-Press the strong and the 10 ounces button simultaneously for 3-5 seconds and then turn the brewer on.
+To turn off the auto-off function on a Keurig that doesn’t have a display screen, switch off the brewer and keep it plugged in.
+Press the “Strong” and the “10 ounces” buttons simultaneously for 3-5 seconds and then turn the brewer on.
 You will notice that the “Auto-off” light is off.

 For Keurigs with a display screen such as the K-Elite, scroll through the menu items to find the auto-off setting and disable it.

 #3.
-Be Sure There is Enough Water in the Reservoir
+Ensure There is Enough Water in the Reservoir

 #4.
 Clean the Mesh Screen in the Reservoir to Remove Gunk

 Your Keurig has a tiny mesh filter that filters water as it exits the water tank into the inner water lines.

 The location of the mesh screen will vary depending on the model of your Keurig.
 In some Keurigs, the mesh screen is mounted inside the water reservoir whereas in some other models it is on the base of the stand on which the tank sits.